tom-draper/log-analyzer/README.md

 ### Dependencies

-Within the config, we can specify any tokens that are dependent upon other tokens.
+Within the config, you can specify any tokens that are dependent upon other tokens.
 For example, elapsed running time may depend on the function name.
 Each dependency specified allows for deeper analysis with a richer dashboard that considers this relationship.

 ```log
 [2023-10-25T16:24:31+00:00] LOG: genUUID() duration 44.29 ms